Mohamed-zakaria-coder/quiz-application/README.md

 ## 🌟 Features

 ✅ **Start Screen Animation** – Elegant wave SVG design for a modern look.
-✅ **Dynamic Questions** – Add or edit quiz questions easily in JavaScript.
 ✅ **Score Tracking** – Calculates your score and displays the result instantly.
 ✅ **Responsive Design** – Looks great on desktop, tablet, and mobile.
 ✅ **Lightweight & Fast** – Built with vanilla JS, no frameworks needed.